-Shop Drawings are required for the integration of approved post-tensioning systems (i.e. posttensioning supplier's information and details), reinforcement, post-tensioning, and other embedded items (including those for the Contractor's chosen "means and methods" of construction) for precast segments.
+Shop Drawings are required for the integration of approved post-tensioning systems (i.e. posttensioning supplier's information and details), reinforcement, post-tensioning, and other embedded items (including those for the Contractor's chosen "means and methods" of construction) for cast-in-place segments.
 Shop Drawings responsibilities include: